Summary of Product Characteristics Updated 24-Nov-2020 | Aspen

 • In order to prevent endometrial stimulation, the daily dose should not exceed 1 application (0.5 mg estriol) nor should this maximum dose be used for longer than several weeks (maximum 4 weeks).
 One epidemiological study has shown that long-term treatment with low doses of oral estriol, but not vaginal estriol, may increase the risk for endometrial cancer.
 This risk increased with the duration of treatment and disappeared within one year after the treatment was terminated.
 The increased risk mainly concerned less invasive and highly differentiated tumors.

-The following risks have been associated with systemic HRT and apply to a lesser extent for Ovestin vaginal cream and pessaries of which the systemic exposure to estriol remains closely to the normal postmenopausal range when used in a twice weekly administration.
+The following risks have been associated with systemic HRT and apply to a lesser extent for Ovestin vaginal cream and pessaries of which the systemic exposure to estriol remains within the normal postmenopausal range when used in a twice weekly administration.
 However, they should be considered in case of long term or repeated use of this product.

 HRT, especially estrogen-progestagen combined treatment, increases the density of mammographic images which may adversely affect the radiological detection of breast cancer.
 Clinical studies reported that the likelihood of developing increased mammographic density was lower in subjects treated with estriol than in subjects treated with other estrogens.